 Question: "What are the books of 1 Esdras and 2 Esdras?"

-Answer: The books of 1/2 Esdras are part of what is considered the Apocrypha / Deuterocanonical scripture and appear in the Old Testament of Catholic Bibles.
+Answer: The books of 1 and 2 Esdras are part of what is considered the Apocrypha/Deuterocanonical scripture and appear in the Old Testament of Catholic Bibles.
 Except for some Episcopal or Lutheran Bibles, 1 and 2 Esdras and other books of the Apocrypha do not appear in Protestant Bibles.
-Authorship and dating of 1/2 Esdras are somewhat problematic, and some scholars place writing of certain portions of 2 Esdras as late as the 2nd century AD.
+Authorship and dating of 1 and 2 Esdras are somewhat problematic, and some scholars place the writing of certain portions of 2 Esdras as late as the 2nd century AD.
 “Esdras” is another form of the word Ezra, which means “help.”

 Second Esdras, however, was written too late to be included in the Septuagint and, therefore, does not appear within the more prominent canon (Jewish, Protestant, Catholic, or Orthodox).
 Second Esdras is also known by many other designations which can be difficult to track and comprehend fully and clearly.
 For example, 2 Esdras, regarded as an apocalyptic work, contains portions known in some churches and scholarly circles as 3 Ezra, 4 Ezra, 5 Ezra, and 6 Ezra.
 The Ethiopian church considers 4 to be part of the canon in the Ethiopian church, whereas the Eastern Armenian church labels it as 3 Ezra.
 Further, some scholars believe these books were written by several authors, including possibly Christian authors as late as the second century AD.